 I thoroughly enjoyed this novelisation/audiobook of ‘Doctor Who – Castrovalva’!

 This is another richer, in-depth exploration and experience of a TV story that begins a new era of ‘Doctor Who’ with such style and quality that is unlike any other.
-It explores more into the world of Castrovalva, as it describes the ins and outs of recursion and the recursive occlusion in greater detail.
+It explores more into the world of Castrovalva and it describes the ins and outs of recursion as well as the recursive occlusion in greater detail.

 I’ve had the CD cover of the ‘Doctor Who – Castrovalva’ audiobook signed by Peter Davison at the ‘Regenerations 2016’ convention.
-I enjoyed chatting with him about this audiobook.
-Peter recalled how challenging it was to read something like this.
-I concurred as there is a lot of detail in the story.
+I enjoyed chatting with Peter about this audiobook.
+Peter recalled how challenging it was to read something like this and I concurred as there was a lot of detail in the story.

-‘Castrovalva’ was novelised by Christopher H. Bidmead, the original author of this tale.
-It was published in 1983, a year after the story’s initial transmission in 1982.
-It is Chris’ second contribution to the Target range of novels and it features the debut appearance of Peter Davison’s Fifth Doctor.
+‘Castrovalva’ was novelised by Christopher H. Bidmead, the original author of the tale.
+The book was published in 1983, a year after the story’s initial transmission in 1982.
+It is Chris’ second contribution to the Target range of novelizations and it features the debut appearance of Peter Davison’s Fifth Doctor.

 This book has been turned into a BBC audiobook and is read by Peter Davison.
-This is 4-disc CD set with the book divided into 12 chapters.
-Each of the four discs has 3 chapters that comprise one of the four episodes of the TV story.
+The audiobook was a 4-disc CD set with the novelization divided into 12 chapters.
+Each of the four CD discs has 3 chapters that comprise one of the four episodes of the TV story.
 So 3 chapters; times 4; equals the 12 chapters found in the book.

-I purchased the Target novel at the now deceased Up-Close ‘Doctor Who’ exhibition in Cardiff in 2008.
-I soon purchased the ‘Castrovalva’ audiobook at the ‘Regenerations’ Swansea convention in 2010.
-After enjoying ‘Doctor Who – Logopolis’, I wanted to enjoy a similar experience with this audio.
+I purchased the Target novelization of ‘Castrovalva’ at the now deceased Up-Close ‘Doctor Who’ exhibition in Cardiff in 2008.
+I soon purchased the ‘Castrovalva’ audiobook at the ‘Regenerations 2010’ convention in Swansea, September 2010.
+After enjoying ‘Doctor Who – Logopolis’, I wanted to enjoy a similar experience with the audio.

 Beforehand, I read ‘The Fact of Fiction’ article on ‘Castrovalva’ in an issue of ‘Doctor Who Magazine’.
 I was able to pick up certain points and changes in the visualisation of the story from watching ‘Castrovalva’ in the ‘New Beginnings’ DVD box set.
 This gave me a better understanding of the story.

 The story picks up from where ‘Logopolis’ ended and starts with Adric saying, “He’s changing!
 The Doctor’s regenerating!”, before we have a dynamic action opening sequence where the Doctor and his companions are escaping.
-It was pretty exciting to read/listen to, especially with Peter narrating.
+It was pretty exciting to read and listen to, especially with Peter narrating it.

-Chris Bidmead writes a delightfully in-depth novel of the story that introduces the Fifth Doctor.
+Chris Bidmead writes a delightfully in-depth novelization of the story that introduces the Fifth Doctor well.
 His use of language and character development is impressive as I tapped into the minds of Tegan, Adric and Nyssa.
 Chris does well in describing the ins and outs of recursion and structure in ‘Castrovalva’.

 Peter Davison was a joy to listen to.
-He’s a great narrator and this was the first time I heard Peter reading an audiobook.
+He’s a great narrator and this was the first time I heard Peter read a ‘Doctor Who’ audiobook.
 Peter would go on to read ‘Doctor Who – Earthshock’.
-He kept me enthralled and I love how he does the voices for Tegan; Adric; Nyssa and the Master as well as the Fifth Doctor.
+Here he kept me enthralled and I love how Peter does the voices for Tegan, Adric, Nyssa and the Master as well as for the Fifth Doctor.

-Recursion is very strong theme throughout this book.
+Recursion is very strong theme throughout the novelization.
 I did an IT course with one my modules focusing on recursion.
-I found it confusing at first, but with help from an IT lecturer, I was able to get some understanding of what recursion is about with examples of burgers and pizzas to help me out.
+I found it confusing at first, but with help from an IT lecturer, I was able to get some understanding of what recursion was about with examples of burgers and pizzas to help me. 😀

 There’s some lovely additional dialogue in an extended scene between Nyssa and Tegan where they’re trying to find the index file.
-I like Tegan’s definition of an ancestor and Bidmead’s use of a picture of hand drawing a hand.
-Art is also a special theme in this story where it concerns recursion.
+I liked Tegan’s definition of an ancestor and Bidmead’s use of a picture of a hand drawing a hand.
+Art is also a special theme in the story where it concerns recursion.

-I found Adric being connected to the Master’s haldron web quite graphic, as it emphasises how much he suffers.
-The theme of Block Transfer Computation continues from ‘Logopolis’ in this book.
-Adric’s insecurity about Nyssa and Tegan was interesting as it portrays his arrogance and immaturity.
+I found Adric being connected to the Master’s hadron web quite graphic, as it emphasises how much he suffers.
+The theme of block transfer computation continues from ‘Logopolis’ in the novelization.
+Adric’s insecurity about Nyssa and Tegan was interesting as it portrayed his arrogance and immaturity.

-I really enjoyed how Nyssa and Tegan’s friendship in this story is portrayed in the book.
-Bidmead plays on the dialogue between Nyssa and Tegan when they work out how to escape Event One and get to Castrovalva.
+I really enjoyed how Nyssa and Tegan’s friendship gets formed throughout the novelization.
+Chris Bidmead plays on the dialogue between Nyssa and Tegan when they work out how to escape Event One and find a way to Castrovalva.
 Tegan’s bossiness is well-balanced as well as Nyssa’s calm, reassuring presence.

 The Doctor’s recovery from his regeneration is well-written.
-There is a sense of confusion within the Doctor’s mind as he tries to figure out who he is.
-The moments of the Doctor acting like the previous Doctors and mentions other companions are missing from the TV story which I found disappointing.
+There is a sense of confusion within the Doctor’s mind since he tries to figure out who he is.
+The moments of the Doctor acting like the previous Doctors and the mentions of previous companions are omitted in the novelization from the TV story which I found disappointing.

-There are more corridors of the TARDIS featured in the story and Bidmead describes the Zero Room in his introduction of it, as well as architectural configuration.
-The tension builds on how Nyssa and Tegan jettison the TARDIS rooms as they wonder whether they’ll jettison the console room as well.
+There are more corridors of the TARDIS featured in the novelization and Bidmead describes the Zero Room well in his introduction of it as well as on architectural configuration.
+The tension builds on how Nyssa and Tegan jettison the TARDIS rooms since they wonder whether they’ll jettison the console room as well.

-The paradise of Castrovalva is very soothing when reading/listening to the story.
+The paradise of Castrovalva is very soothing when reading and listening to the story.
 It puts the reader under a false sense of security.
-I enjoyed reading/hearing the Italian-like atmosphere of Castrovalva in the book and how the characters of Ruther, Mergrave, Shardovan and the Portreeve are depicted.
+I enjoyed reading and hearing the Italian-like atmosphere of Castrovalva in the book and how the characters of Ruther, Mergrave, Shardovan and the Portreeve are depicted.

-The background music and sound design are the same ones used for the ‘Doctor Who – Logopolis’ audiobook.
-This is because both stories are in a continuous vein and BBC audiobooks wanted to use the same music and sounds for both stories as they are linked in being written by the same author.
+The background music and the sound design are the same ones used for the ‘Doctor Who – Logopolis’ audiobook.
+This is because both stories are in a continuous vein and BBC audiobooks wanted to use the same music and sounds in both stories since they are linked in being written by the same author.

 ‘Doctor Who – Castrovalva’ is wonderfully narrated by Peter Davison.
 It’s a great audiobook and experiencing these classic Fifth Doctor stories in book/audio form has been great.
-I’ve enjoyed audiobooks like ‘Doctor Who and the Visitation’ and ‘Doctor Who – Black Orchid’ that I recommend.
+I’ve also enjoyed audiobooks like ‘Doctor Who and the Visitation’ and ‘Doctor Who – Black Orchid’ which I highly recommend.

 ‘Doctor Who – Castrovlva’ rating – 8/10